patr1c1a/automationpractice_python-selenium/readme.md

 ## Run and generate test report

-In order to get an html report, instead of using the provided runner, use `pytest`'s runner with html-report _(this method requires Pytest and Pytest Html Report_:
+In order to get an html report, instead of using the provided runner, use `pytest`'s runner with html-report _(this method requires Pytest and Pytest Html Report packages, included in requirements.txt_):

 `python -m pytest testcases --html=report.html --self-contained-html`